zsan0045/gemini/README.md

-# AI Studio Starter Applets
+# Google AI Studio Starter Applets

-This repository contains the source code for AI Studio's [starter apps](https://aistudio.google.com/app/starter-apps) — a collection of small apps that demonstrate how Gemini can be used to create interactive experiences.
+This repository contains the source code for Google AI Studio's [starter apps](https://aistudio.google.com/app/starter-apps) — a collection of small apps that demonstrate how Gemini can be used to create interactive experiences.
 These apps are built to run inside AI Studio, but the versions